mpapis/state_attr/README.md

  - :initial => :value - initial `value` (not yet implemented)
  - :setter => :exception - raise exception when calling `state=`
  - :switch_not_allowed => :silent - do not raise exception when switch is not allowed
+ - :groups => hash - an hash of mappings for allowed values, aimed as shortcut for repeated states